chris-macharia/SmartFit/README.md

 # 👕 SmartFit

-SmartFit is an AI-powered web-based virtual fitting system designed to revolutionize the online clothing shopping experience.
+SmartFit is a web-based virtual fitting system designed to revolutionize the online clothing shopping experience.
 By leveraging computer vision and 3D modeling, SmartFit enables users to estimate body measurements from simple video uploads, generate personalized 3D digital avatars, and receive precise clothing size recommendations.

 The project is built with a **React** frontend, **FastAPI** backend, **PostgreSQL** database with **SQLAlchemy ORM**, **OpenCV/MediaPipe** pose estimation, and **Three.js / React Three Fiber** 3D visual rendering.